khemssharma/Community-bot/README.md

 ### Automatic Unfollow:
 Unfollow.js unfollows all the users automatically who don't follow you back. 😁
 ### Scheduled Runs:
-All the followers will get follow-back and non-reciprocal accounts will be unfollowed <strong>within an hour automatically<strong>.
+<strong>Every Two Hours Automatically<strong>, all the followers will get follow-back and non-reciprocal accounts will be unfollowed.

 ### GitHub’s Rate Limits:
- Please note that GitHub has rate limits on API calls.
-The bot will respect these limits, but excessive use may temporarily block requests.
+ Please note that GitHub has limit of 5000 API Calls per Hour. <br>
+ Every "Follow" is considered a Call. <br>
+ After this limit, a Call will simply return an error.

 ## How to Use